PX4/PX4-Devguide/en/concept/system_startup.md

 #### Customizing the Configuration (config.txt)

-The `config.txt` file is loaded after the main system has been configured and *before* it is booted and allows to modify shell variables.
+The `config.txt` file can be used to modify shell variables.
+It is loaded after the main system has been configured and *before* it is booted.

 #### Starting additional applications